naturallaw777/Sovran_SystemsOS/for_new_sovran_pros/How To Install Sovran_SystemsOS.md

 and press enter.

 ### Everything now will be installed regarding Sovran_SystemsOS.
-The remaining setup will be only for the frontend user account creations for BTCpayserver, Vaultwarden, connecting the node to Sparrow wallet and Bisq.
+The remaining setup will be only for the front-end user account creations for BTCpayserver, Vaultwarden, connecting the node to Sparrow wallet and Bisq.

 ### Congratulations! 🎉